-So he wasn’t the only one getting privileges.
+So it turned out he wasn’t the only one getting privileges.
 He was rather disappointed about that.
-He was getting used to being treated ‘nicely’ by Angela, it almost seemed too good sometimes, but it made him feel special.
-After hearing of another getting the same, it felt…. less special.
+He was getting used to being treated nicely by Angela, it almost seemed too good sometimes, but it made him feel special.
+After hearing of another getting the same, it felt… well… disappointing to him.

 “There’s only five of us now.”
 The child continued.
 “There used to be ten.
 But… yesterday they took five out.
 They said, ‘you are no longer in service’ and they went away.”

 The cold admittance of that fact sent a chill down David’s spine.
 The phrasing wasn’t exactly correct, but it didn’t matter, the child seemed to understand the concept well enough.
 The fact that he had no emotion about his classmates being removed was interesting.
 Most kids had some sort of hidden fear behind their eyes about it, Rahul did not, there wasn’t shred of emotion in his.
 David on the other hand, did his best to hide his own from the boy and just gave an awkward smirk.

 “When I asked if I could use my time to talk with you, Angela said I could.
 I think she even agreed it was a good idea.”

 “She did?”
 David questioned.